General Chemistry I

-MTH 111 or MTH 112, or MTH 251 (or higher) or minimum placement Math Level 20.
+MTH 111Z or MTH 112Z, or MTH 251 (or higher) or minimum placement Math Level 20.

 Explores experimental and theoretical principles of chemistry including matter, measurement, atomic structure, periodicity, stoichiometry, solutions, molecular structure, bonding, oxidation/reduction and thermochemistry.
 The course is algebra-based and includes supporting laboratory work.
 This course is appropriate for science and engineering majors.
 High school chemistry is recommended.

 1. Interpret and communicate results of chemistry experiments in scientific terms with an emphasis on the precision, accuracy, and shorthand notations generally accepted by the discipline of chemistry.

-3. Given the chemical formulas for reagents and products, predict the amounts of each involved in the reaction by balancing the appropriate resulting chemical equation.
+4. Given the chemical formulas for reagents and products, predict the amounts of each involved in the reaction by balancing the appropriate resulting chemical equation.

-4. Using a Periodic table, estimate the relative intensity of the following characteristics based exclusively on the name or the formula for a given compound or element: ionic size, atomic size, ionization potential, electron affinity, electronegativity.
+6. Using a periodic table, estimate the relative intensity of the following characteristics based exclusively on the name or the formula for a given compound or element: ionic size, atomic size, ionization potential, electron affinity, electronegativity.